openhab/org.openhab.binding.zwave/doc/wink/motionsensor_0_0.md

 ### Parameter 3: Basic Set Level

 Basic Set Level
-This parameter sets the value sent by the BASIC_SET command to Association Group 2 Values in the range 0 to 255 may be set.
+<p&gtThis parameter sets the value sent by the BASIC_SET command to Association Group 2</p&gt
+Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```255```.